pbeza/wildland-core/docs/processes/0004_release_strategy.md

 ## Crates versions bumping

 There must be no manual crates version bumping with the Wildland Core workspace.
-Crates versions from now on are bumped only by project maintainers in release branches as well as by CD workflow on master branch upon crates publishing.
+Crates versions from now on are bumped only by the project maintainers in a release branches as well as by CD workflow on master branch upon crates publishing.

 ## Release flow